Maroons: Jamaica

 The government has tried to encourage the survival of the other Maroon settlements.
-The Jamaican government and the Maroon communities organised the Annual International Maroon Conference, initially to be held at rotating communities around the island, but the conference has been held at Charles Town since 2009.
+The Jamaican government and the Maroon communities organised the annual International Maroon Conference, initially to be held at rotating communities around the island, but the conference has been held at Charles Town since 2009.
 Maroons from other Caribbean, Central, and South America nations are invited.
 In 2016, Accompong's colonel and a delegation traveled to the Kingdom of Ashanti in Ghana to renew ties with the Akan and Asante people of their ancestors.

 Puerto Rico

 In Puerto Rico, Taíno families from Utuado moved into the southwestern mountain ranges, along with escaped African slaves who intermarried with them.
 Before roads were built into the mountains, heavy brush kept many escaped Maroons hidden in the southwestern hills.
 Escaped slaves sought refuge away from the coastal plantations of Ponce.

 Martinique

-In Martinique, The escaped African slaves had fled to the Maroon settlement in the northern woods to escape the French plantation system as well as the overseers along with white settlers, during the French Revolution, the Igbo slaves fought for freedom of which the French National Convention abolished slavery in 1794.
+In Martinique, escaped African slaves had fled to the Maroon settlement in the northern woods to escape the French plantation system as well as the overseers along with white settlers, during the French Revolution, the Igbo slaves fought for freedom of which the French National Convention abolished slavery in 1794.
 But it was not until 1848, where the last slave uprising was occurred, which became the first French overseas territory to abolish slavery along with other French colonies.